activeadmin-plugins/active_admin_date_range_preset/README.md

   });
 });
 ```
-".any_jquery_selector" is pointed to place where button "Set rage" will appear.
+".any_jquery_selector" is pointed to place where button "Set range" will appear.
 Set lteq_input and gteq_input to point to inputs if they not near main selector.